Nice to meet you.

 Elaborate on the exchange

 Now’s the time for further elaboration.
-Describe what goods or services are being exchanged in clear, readable language, and in as much detail as possible.
+Describe what goods or services are being exchanged in clear, readable language and in as much detail as possible.
 Remember that an agreement had been made in good faith earlier between the two parties, so it’s important to abide by those terms as much as possible.

 State the agreement, or what one party is promising to another and vice versa.
 Make sure to use short and simple sentences with clear language.
 Courts usually rule how a contract would be interpreted by the average person, and your average person isn’t a lawyer.
-If some terms seem a little bit ambiguous, include a section that defines each word as it will be used throughout the entirety of the contract.
+If some terms seem a little bit ambiguous, include a section that defines each word as it will be used throughout the contract.

 When elaborating on the exchange, make sure to use as much detail as possible.
 Don’t assume anyone will abide by anything that isn’t explicitly stated in the contract.
 If you don’t put it in writing, there are no guarantees.